techmack92/Note-Taker/README.md

 + [Questions](#questions)

 ## Overview
-The purpose of this project is to generate an SVG logo file that reflects user input.
+The purpose of this project is to create, save & delete notes.

 ## Installation (for Windows)
 ***Install these programs on your computer:***